mitmelon/campchat/README.md

 **Status:** 200 on success, 400 on error

 #### POST `/groups/{groupId}/admins`
-Promote a member to admin (requires auth, admin).
+Promote a member to admin.

 **Body:**
 ```json